 - Clean tools, equipment, and vehicles before transporting them off the worksite.

 - Bring a change of clothes to the jobsite and change into them after the workday ends.
 (Employers are encouraged to provide change rooms and showers whenever possible).

-At your safety meeting
+Valley Fever information for your safety meeting

 Discuss the symptoms of Valley Fever and remind workers that these symptoms are similar to other common illnesses.
 What may seem like the common cold could actually be something much worse.